The best gadgets for your next business trip

 By continuing to use this site, you are agreeing to the new Privacy Policy and Terms of Service.

 Hotels often lack the resources business travelers need to work efficiently.
-But fear not: These five gadgets will turn any hotel room into a temporary office.
+But fear not: These six gadgets will turn any hotel room into a temporary office.

 The Micro Pocket Projector by Brookstone projects up to 50'' images from almost any smartphone, tablet or computer.
 It's small enough to fit in a briefcase or purse, weighs less than a pound and features built-in speakers.
 It's perfect for projecting slides in a meeting or screening a movie in a hotel room.